 1.9 GHz band (b) 2.4GHz band

-4Figure 3-3 Measured noise spectral density within (a) 1.9 GHz band and (b) 2.4 GHz band
+Figure 4 Measured noise spectral density within (a) 1.9 GHz band and (b) 2.4 GHz band

 In the 1.9 GHz band, the noise appears to cause problems for the communication with particular machines as well as problem for using the 1.9GHz band for internal telephone system.

 The source of these noises is attributed to some kinds of manufacturing machines that are causing interference for wireless communications.